 PCICS relies on the generosity of our committee members' time and talents, which are dedicated to a variety of programs and objectives, all with the goal of furthering PCICS' mission and our understanding of the field.
-PCICS releases a call for volunteers twice a year soliciting members' interests in serving on the following committees.
+PCICS releases a call for volunteers each year soliciting members' interests in serving on the following committees.

 The PCICS Connections Committee facilitates communication, education, and feedback between PCICS and its present and future membership.
 The Connections Committee is made up of 21 physicians, nurses, and advanced practice providers across five subcommittees with the purpose of outreach in the following formats: